 How do I know if we’re a good fit?

 Well, I don’t work for mean people, so mean people need not apply.
-And I guarantee mistakes along the way.
 So I’m not for everyone, and that’s ok.
-But if the right Client with the right dream comes along at the right time, some amazing things can happen and we’ll have a lot of fun too.
-In the end, we design what’s right, whether in the built environment or on paper or just fulfilling a life long purpose-filled adventure, we’ll secure the investment long beyond the dollar value.
-So again, lets have coffee… it’s simple and I’ll buy, unless you’re mean.
+But if the right Client with the right dream comes along at the right time, some amazing things can happen and we’ll have a lot of fun.
+In the end, we design what’s right, whether in the built environment or on paper, and we’ll secure the investment far beyond the dollar value.
+So again, lets hop on a phone call or have coffee… it’s simple and I’ll buy, unless you’re mean.